MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Solutions-intro.md

 ## Workplace Analytics solution for teamwork playbook

-Read the [solution for teamwork playbook](wpa-teamwork-solution-playbook.pdf) that will provide tips on how to best use  Workplace Analytics solutions to achieve maximum benefit for your organization.
+Read the [solution for teamwork playbook](wpa-teamwork-solution-playbook.pdf), which provides tips on how to best use Workplace Analytics solutions to achieve maximum benefit for your organization.

 ## Solutions: Frequently asked questions